runelink-org/runelink/README.md

 > Status: **WIP**.
 APIs and data model may change.
 Not security-audited.

+Public instance and web client: [**runelink.chat**](https://runelink.chat).

 ## What is RuneLink?

 - **Federated**: many independent hosts can interoperate.
 - **Server structure**: like Discord/Slack; join servers, talk in channels.
-- **Open client ecosystem**: today's client is a CLI, but the intent is that the community can build their own clients against the HTTP API and/or `runelink-client`.
+- **Open client ecosystem**: today, we have a CLI and web client, but the intent is that the community can build their own clients against the HTTP/Websocket API or the various SDKs provided.

 ## Concepts

-- **Host**: a RuneLink deployment reachable at a host (in dev, typically on port `7000`).
+- **Host**: a RuneLink deployment reachable at a host (on port `7000` by default).
 - **User**: an account on exactly one host (your **home host**).
-- **Server**: a workspace/community that “lives on” some host.
+- **Server**: a workspace/community that "lives on" some host.
 - **Channel**: a room inside a server.

 ## Repository layout

 This is a Rust workspace (see `Cargo.toml`) with these crates:

-- `runelink-server`: Axum HTTP server + Postgres persistence + federation endpoints.
+- `runelink-server`: Axum HTTP/Websocket server + Postgres persistence + federation management.
-- `runelink-cli`: the `rune` CLI client (a TUI + websockets are planned, but not the primary interface yet).
+- `runelink-cli`: the `rune` CLI client (a TUI is planned, but not the primary interface yet).
 - `runelink-client`: reusable Rust client library for talking to RuneLink servers.
 - `runelink-types`: shared request/response and host types.